McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 SEXUAL ASSAULT: 13
 SHOOTING: 14

 Some other explainability details are included in this _[notebook](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Model_Development/SHAP_911_model.ipynb)_.
-An interactive force plot shows the model output across all records, while the dependence plots how each pair of features interact.
+An interactive force plot shows the model output across all records, while the dependence plots show how each pair of features interact.

 ### Additional Models